dasupradyumna/DeVi/README.md

 This class represents a **data-viewing** and **non-owning** window into an array or another view object.
 It is copyable, movable and assignable.
 There is *no guarantee* for the memory that is handled by the view to be contiguous.
-A **view** can never be constructed by the user manually; they can **only** be created by a slicing operation on arrays or other views.
+A **view** can never be constructed by the user; they can **only** be created by a slicing operation on arrays or other views.

 *It is intended for `view` and `array` to have the same API for a consistent experience*